NATTOMR/SOCHomeLab/README.md

 - Run system updates (e.g., sudo apt update && sudo apt upgrade on Ubuntu)
 - Install any required tools or packages
 - Set a strong password for the user account

+## ✅ Choose SIEM Platform
+- SIEM, which stands for Security Information and Event Management, is a cybersecurity technology that helps organisations detect, analyse, and respond to security threats.
+It works by collecting and analysing security data from various sources within an IT environment, such as endpoints, servers, applications, and firewalls.
+SIEMs combine two key functions: Security Information Management (SIM) and Security Event Management (SEM)

+✅ Data Collection:
+- SIEMs collect data from various sources, including logs, network traffic, and security tools.
+✅ Event Correlation:
+- They analyse this data to identify patterns and relationships, potentially uncovering threats that individual security tools might miss.
+✅ Real-time Monitoring:
+- SIEMs provide a centralised view of security events, enabling real-time monitoring and alerting.
+✅ Incident Response:
+- They facilitate faster investigation and response to security incidents by providing context and insights.
+✅ Compliance:
+- SIEMs help organisations meet regulatory requirements by providing audit trails and reporting capabilities.